SegMash/AGIHebrew/README.md

 ### Original Game
 - **AGI Engine** reverse-engineered by ScummVM team
+- Changes I did in the original game:
+    * Change all "<any word>" to "anyword"
+    * Remove the object 26 water. no such object in inventory descriptions.
+(VOL files)
+    * instead of "get(water) - get full bucket and drop water bucket"

 ### Translation Tools
 - Based on AGI reverse-engineering work - [adventurebrew team](https://github.com/adventurebrew/re-quest)